IU Base Retirement Plans Frequently Asked Questions

 As of January 1, 2021, participants who are at least 59½ years of age, and are age and service eligible for normal retirement, may take a distribution from their Defined Contribution (DC) account without separating service.

-Non-Covered Employees: Participants that had PERF and are no long in a PERF- covered position, may be eligible to begin pension benefits.
+Non-Covered Employees: Participants that had PERF and are no longer in a PERF- covered position, may be eligible to begin pension benefits.
 The participant must meet eligibility rules (i.e. Age 65 with 10 years of service, age 60 with 15 years of service, or meet the rule of 85).
 Please contact askHR for additional information.

 2. What are the general distribution provisions?